BpaLabTHCologne/bpa_lab_demonstration_factory/README.md

 - Front-end (Single Page Application): [http://localhost:5173](http://localhost:5173)
 - phpMyAdmin: [http://localhost:8183](http://localhost:8183)

-### Deploying BPMN diagrams

-In addition to the local environment setup with docker compose, you can download the [Camunda Desktop Modeler](https://camunda.com/download/modeler/) to locally model BPMN diagrams for execution and directly deploy them to your local environment.

-> :information_source: This project deployes all the process diagrams automatically including order management, production control, purchasing, shipment, warehouse operations and manufacturing.

 ### Before starting a process for the first time after installation!

 If you want to use the possibilities of the model factory for process analysis and monitoring, you need to carry out a few one-off configurations.